-On December 12, 2023, the Caring Society filed a noncompliance motion with the Canadian Human Rights Tribunal (the Tribunal) regarding the Government of Canada's chronic and wilful failure to adhere to the Tribunal's orders on Jordan's Principle.
+On December 12, 2023, the Caring Society filed a noncompliance motion with the Canadian Human Rights Tribunal (the Tribunal) regarding the Government of Canada's chronic and willful failure to adhere to the Tribunal's orders on Jordan's Principle.
 Canada opposed the Caring Society's motion, and the Assembly of First Nations (AFN) opposed most of the Caring Society's requested orders.
 As interested parties, the Chiefs of Ontario (COO) and Nishnawbe Aski Nation (NAN) are not taking a position on the motion.
 The Canadian Human Rights Commission and First Nations Leadership Council generally supports the noncompliance motion.
-Hearings were held September 10, 11 and 12, 2024.